 "The new EU rules conflict with obligations under the Stockholm Convention, which prohibits recycling of articles containing DecaBDE," said Joe DiGangi, Senior Science and Technical Advisor at IPEN.
 "This is the stage for conflict at the upcoming Conference of the Parties by positioning the EU and advocates for toxic recycling."

 Dioxins, another group of highly hazardous substances, can be used unintentionally as flame retardant chemicals in plastics.
 The study Toxic Soup: Dioxins in Plastic Toys demonstrating contamination through recycling of BDEs also introduces dioxins into recycled plastic products, which is an additional reason to keep BDEs out of waste.

-"Dioxin content in a toy tested from Germany contained levels similar to those found in waste incineration fly ash.
-Brominated dioxins are highly hazardous chemicals that are known to affect brain development, damage the immune system and unborn children, increase the risk of cancer and risk disruption of thyroid function,” explains Jindrich Petrlik, the lead author of the study, Executive Director of Arnika - Toxics and Waste Programme, and Co-Chair of IPEN's Dioxin, PCBs, and Waste Working Group.
+"Dioxin content in toys tested from Germany contained levels similar to those found in fly ash.
+Brominated dioxins are highly hazardous chemicals that are known to affect brain development, damage the immune system, and unborn children, ” explains Jindrich Petrlik, lead author of the study, Executive Director of Arnika - Toxics and Waste Program, and Co-Chair of IPEN's Dioxin, PCBs, and Waste Working Group.
 The EU has failed to do that."